-CREDIT/CONTACT HOURS: 3
+CREDIT/CONTACT HOURS: 3 credit hours per week, classroom.

 DELIVERY MODE(S): Lecture/Discussion

 GOALS: This course may be different from any other course you have ever taken.
 There will be no memorizing lists of facts or definitions; students must learn the material, organize it for themselves so that they understand it, and apply it to their own lives such that they can reflect upon how these principles have been at work creating the people that they are now.
 Further, students are required to develop the skills of discussing, both through written and verbal communication, their knowledge of course material.